-But as a leadership study, GLOBE provides our first pseudo-etic (and perhaps truly etic) glimpse of leadership, and it is the first of its type

-(i.e., large-scale values study) to generate a universal framework of an organizational behavior theory.
+But as a leadership study, GLOBE provides our first pseudo-etic (and perhaps truly etic) glimpse of leadership, and it is the first of its type (i.e., large-scale values study) to generate a universal framework of an organizational behavior theory.
 Against the backdrop of Campbell's criteria, I believe that GLOBE has moved toward a strong model of global leadership.
-They have tackled all three criteria with reasonable success; their approach has been tested empirically across many cultures, their approach has provided analytic links between the constructs of leadership, context, and culture.
+They have tackled all three criteria with reasonable success; their approach has been tested empirically across many cultures, their approach has withstood the scrutiny of their peer network, and their approach has provided analytic links between the constructs of leadership, context, and culture.
 So perhaps the song has finally changed.
 Against the background of Hofstede's criticism that the GLOBE work represents a US-centric approach, though this claim seems somewhat untenable given the decentering and multiparty assessments undertaken by the GLOBE team, I am aware of no other study having achieved this level of collaboration across researchers and regions.